pauldallen/yum-s3-repo-manager/README.md

 update the repo with new RPMs that have arrived since the last poll.

 # Installing an RPM that Lives in the Repo
 Your S3 bucket must be accessible by anyone wishing to install using your S3 repository.
-There are a few ways to do this,
+There are a few ways to do this:

-1. [this plugin](https://github.com/seporaitis/yum-s3-iam) to use IAM instance profiles to read from
+1. Use [this plugin](https://github.com/seporaitis/yum-s3-iam) to use IAM instance profiles to read from a private s3 bucket.
+Ensure all of your instances' IAM roles allow for access.
 1. Make your S3 bucket a public 'website'
-1. Ensure all of your instances IAM roles allow for access

 After a new RPM has been installed to the repo, you may have to clear the local yum caches on the box before it will re-query the repo and ask for a new list of the available packages.
 The shotgun approach is: